Buffett says people shouldn't worry about Berkshire, banks

 Wednesday’s appearance is the first extended television interview Buffett has done since before the pandemic.
 Buffett used to regularly appear on the cable network to answer questions for three hours at a time several times a year.
 Buffett and Abel fielded a variety of questions Wednesday, including the recent bank failures and whether railroads, including Berkshire's BNSF railroad, need to continue improving safety in the wake of several recent high-profile derailments.

-Buffett said more banks will fail over time, but most people shouldn't worry about it because their money is protected by the Federal Deposit Insurance Corp.
+Buffett said more banks will fail over time because some managers will continue to do “dumb things” at times to boost short-term profits, but most people shouldn't worry about it because their money is protected by the Federal Deposit Insurance Corp., which is paid for by the banks — not the federal government.

 “We’re not over bank failures, but depositors haven’t had a crisis,” Buffett said.
 “Banks go bust, but depositors aren’t going to be hurt.”